Primary

 Choose a band that challenges the movement but doesn't significantly limit jump height.
 Accelerate through the full range of motion and drive through your entire foot during takeoff.

-Want Band-Resisted Jump Squat in your program?
+See where Band-Resisted Jump Squat fits in your weekly plan

 Stand on a resistance band with feet shoulder-width apart.